anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

 `locked` field to `UNLOCKED`.
 Now you've handed the lock off to your successor, and are done.

 If you don't have a successor, things are little more complicated.
-`global_lock->next` _should_ point to your `local_lock` since there is nobody else in the queue, but you need to allow for the possibility that other threads snuck in and added themselves to the queue after you observed `local_lock->next` to be null.
+You've observed no successor, so `global_lock->next` _should_ already be pointing to your `local_lock` since there is nobody else in the queue, but you need to allow for the possibility that other threads snuck in and added themselves to the queue after you observed `local_lock->next` to be null.
 You can use `lockcmpxchgq()` here to update `global_lock->next` to `0` if it still holds `local_lock` (nobody snuck in).
 In this case, you've removed yourself as the last remaining queue member, the lock is no longer held, and you're done.
-If `global_lock->next` now points to a different lock, then some other thread has concurrently added itself to the queue, and thinks you're its predecessor.
+If `global_lock->next` now points to a different lock (that is, `lockcmpxchgq()` gave back a value `!= local_lock`), then some other thread has concurrently added itself to the queue, and thinks you're its predecessor.
 This other thread will eventually update your `local_lock->next` to point to its own lock (i.e. get behind you in line), so you need to wait for it to do that (to find out who the successor is), then update the successor's lock's `locked` field to `UNLOCKED`.
 Now you've handed the lock off to your successor, and are done.

 #### `mcs_nosharing_(un)lock()`